 You're in good company

-Here's a few of the lovely brands I've worked with so far.
+Here's a few of the lovely companies I've worked with in the past.

 Working closely with Clearbit’s internal marketing team, I helped transform their existing web-based content into a e-book, and eventually a physical book.